-- ii.
+- i.
+Were the lay language sections written in language that the average member of the CF community (without a science degree) could understand?
+Was it well-written or confusing?
+Why?
+How could the applicant improve this section next time so that it is easier to understand or better describe what they are proposing? - ii.
 Does the research sound interesting and important?
 Is it exciting for members of the community to hear about? - iii.
 Will there be direct benefits to CF patients if the project is successful?
 If the project deals with subjects that are less patient-focused and more about understanding the basic science of CF, do you think if successful it will significantly improve our understanding?
 Will the benefits that come from the proposed research be achieved in the near-term or will it take a long time for CF patients to benefit from this research? - iv.
 If the application proposes to involve patients in the research, do you think patients will participate in what is planned?
 Would it be easy for most patients to take part and would they think it is worth their time?
 Is there a better way to make things easier for the participants?
-If the authors aren't proposing to involve patients, is there a way that patients could be included that the researchers didn't think of? - v.
+If the authors are not proposing to involve patients, is there a way that patients could be included that the researchers didn't think of? - v.
 What patient priorities do you think the proposal would address?
 Why?
 It is ok if your thoughts are different than what the researcher thought. - vi.
 Do you think the research is aligned close enough to the community priorities?
-If the work doesn't align directly to any particular priority, do you feel the work is important specifically to Canadian CF patients?
-If the proposed work doesn't align to any priorities, do you think it is still important work that should be funded? - vii.
+If the work does not align directly to any particular priority, do you feel the work is important specifically to Canadian CF patients?
+If the proposed work does not align to any priorities, do you think it is still important work that should be funded? - vii.
 Do you see any problems or reasons why this project should not be funded? - viii.
-If funding is limited and we can only fund a few good projects, is this one of the top three you would most like to see funded? - (d) Review panel meeting
+If funding is limited and we can only fund a few good projects, is this one of the top three you would most like to see funded?

+(d) Review panel meeting

 Internal reviewers and community reviewers meet on the same panel, in person or virtually to discuss the applications.
 Members of the panel holding conflicts with a member of the study team will not have access to the application, will be excused during the discussion of that application, and will not have the ability to comment or vote.
 Primary reviewers lead the discussion, with further critique provided by the secondary reviewer, reader, community reviewers and other members of the review panel.
 Comments from external reviewers are read to the committee.
 After discussion, the primary and secondary reviewers agree upon a 'consensus score' and scientific review panel members score the proposal within 0.5 of the consensus score.
 The community reviewers separately score the proposal.
 Where initial critiques and scores of an application are low and clearly outside of the funding range, the panel may agree to 'triage' and not discuss the application.
 Feedback is provided by the critiques to the applicant to assist improving the application for a future competition.
-Successful applications are selected based on a high average score from the scientific reviewers and a high average score from the community reviewers and a high average score from the community reviewers and a high average score from the budget allocation for the competition.
+Successful applications are selected based on a high average score from the scientific reviewers and a high average score from the community reviewers, within the confines of the budget allocation for the competition.